The nettle-leaf goosefoot is plentiful here in Los Angeles, where I live.

 - Nettle-leaf goosefoot is native to Europe and parts of Asia and Northern Africa.
 It was introduced to the Americas by settlers.

 - The plants in the goosefoot family get their name from the fact that their leaves resemble the shape of a goose's foot.
 The sturdy leaves are roughly (but not completely) symmetrical, with upturned points all along the edges.
-When you touch them, they have slightly moist feel.
+When you touch them, they have a slightly moist feel.

 - The stem is very erect and is either reddish or green with red stripes.